 Do you know the average conversion rate of a website in the service industry (cleaning services, moving companies, dog walking services, etc..)?

-The average conversion rate in the service industry is around 2.95%.
-That means for every 100 people that visit a site, less than three of them become a client.
+The average conversion rate in the service industry is around 3.3%.
+That means for every 100 people that visit a site, around three of them become a client.

-If your website is converting less than the average, I’d safely say that you’re either not testing your website or you are not implementing techniques to bring your conversions up.
+If your website is converting less than the average, I’d safely say that you’re either not testing your site or you are not implementing techniques to bring your conversions up.

 Most new websites fall under the average.

 In this blog post, I will show you two things:

-- I will show you how we used King of Maids to get our conversions to 11.3% over the course of 5 years (starting in 2013).
+- I will show you how we used King of Maids to get our conversions to 11.3% over five years (starting in 2013).
+King of Maids is a cleaning service I began when I was 19 for those that are here for the first time.

 - I will show you how our ‘Simple’ theme booked even more jobs during our beta testing.

 Let’s talk about how we convert 11.3% of prospects with our online booking forms.